 Obstruction

 Obstruction occurs when a fielder, without possession of the ball and not in the act of fielding it, impedes the progress of a runner.
-The ball may remain live or become dead depending on the code and type of obstruction.

 Examples